krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - free, can be scheduled

 ### Trusted Advisor <a id="TrustedAdvisor"></a>

+AWS Trusted Advisor is an online tool that provides you __real-time guidance to help you provision your resources following AWS best practices__.
+Whether establishing new workflows, developing applications, or as part of ongoing improvement, take advantage of the recommendations provided by AWS Trusted Advisor regularly to help keep your solutions provisioned optimally.
+AWS Trusted Advisor just provides recommendations rather than creating reusable infrastructure templates.

 - inspects AWS environment and makes recommendations: save money, HA, performance, security
 - agent-less
 - broader scope: aws account (not only ec2)